 Cyber incidents have increased with digital technology as ubiquitous as ever, both inside and outside the United States.
 Virtually any kind of Internet access puts users at risk of a data breach; the numbers seem to corroborate what’s become a new normal in a connected world.
 Just this past year, reported data breaches rose 17%, totaling 1,475 in the U.S. alone, with more than 164 million records either exposed or stolen, according to the Identity Theft Resource Center.

 The threat landscape has been particularly treacherous for business owners.
-Historically, certain industries tended to be the focus of cyber attackers more than others.
+Historically, specific industries tended to focus on cyber attackers more than others.
 These have included finance, healthcare, entertainment, education, and information industries.

 The manufacturing industry is under regular assault, with increasing frequency.
 A combination of factors contributes to this new reality, including the sector’s reliance and development of operational technology.
 Manufacturers’ failure to implement the appropriate risk management policies and controls to support and defend their supply chains and proprietary intellectual property will lead to breaches and loss events.

 Why is cybersecurity important for modern manufacturing?

 In many ways, manufacturing is the lifeblood of the U.S. economy.
-According to the most recent statistics available from the National Association of Manufacturers (NAM), the sector is an enormous jobs creator, providing ongoing employment opportunities for over 12.8 million people, according to the most recent statistics available from the National Association of Manufacturers (NAM).
+According to the most recent statistics available from the National Association of Manufacturers (NAM), the sector is an enormous jobs creator, providing ongoing employment opportunities for over 12.8 million people.
 Manufacturing contributes an estimated $2.37 trillion to the country’s economy per year.
-Many of the products that people use daily are derived from the factory floors and production lines of manufacturers.
+Many of the products people use daily are derived from the manufacturers’ factory floors and production lines.

 Three years later, manufacturers’ supply chains continue to be under attack.
 In 2019 alone, large and small manufacturers experienced the effects of 352 reported cyber incidents and 87 reported breaches, according to Verizon Wireless’ Data Breach Investigations Report.
 That outnumbered other hard-hit industries, including retail, transportation, and administrative.